The Boy Fortune Hunters: 3. The Boy Fortune Hunters in Egypt (1908)

 Captain Steele, Sam and Uncle Naboth are on their new ship, Seagull, preparing to sail for Egypt with U.S. factory-made "Oriental" rugs and fake antiques that will be sold to tourists.
 At night, Sam sees a leaking boat being rowed to the Seagull, carrying orphaned Joe Herring, a cabin-boy who had run away from a cruel captain who beat him.
 Sam decides to hide Joe until they're out at sea, for his father wouldn't help a runaway while in the harbor.
 Archie Ackley, 17 years old and relative of the cargo's owner, comes aboard as a passenger.
 Once in Egypt, they meet Professor Van Dorn, who tells of an ancient treasure he wanted to bring to the U.S. A group of men, including Van Dorn, Sam, Uncle Naboth, Archie and Joe agree to go after the treasure.
-They encounter dangers and treachery, and soon learn it is hard to know who to trust.
+They encounter dangers and treachery, and soon learn it is hard to know whom to trust.
 But they end up with much of the treasure, and Joe learns about his deceased father.